nuree-cit/linux-assignment1/README.md

 sammy@example.org  10               true              3a56c5e109737c    active
 ```
 - `Email`: The identity of the account
-- `Droplet Limit`: The limits of your droplets on your account
+- `Droplet Limit`: The limits of your Droplets on your account
 - `Email Verified`: Your account has been verified
 - `UUID`: The unique identifier used for internal operations in DigitalOcean
 - `Status`: The status of your account